ADHD And Seasonal Affective Disorder

 Light therapy — Light therapy, the most common treatment for SAD, is found to work best when it is administered in the morning, according to the 2006 paper published in the American Family Physician.
 Light therapy involves sitting under a bright light for 20-60 minutes per day to help make up for lost sunlight, according to the NIH.
 Lightboxes for SAD therapy use 10,000 lux of cool, white fluorescent light and filter out the UV rays.

-Cognitive behavioral therapy (CBT) — CBT is a type of psychotherapy that works to change negative thought patterns into realistic and helpful thought patterns.
+Cognitive behavioral therapy (CBT) — CBT is a type of psychotherapy based on the idea that how we think (cognition), how we feel (emotion) and how we act (behavior) all interlink.
+To this end it works to change negative thought patterns into realistic and helpful thought patterns and behaviors.
 For example, CBT would coach someone to change unhelpful thoughts about staying indoors extensively into thoughts about ways to find pleasurable activities to do outdoors.
 According to the American Family Physician 2006 paper, a small study of 26 participants found CBT to be equally as effective as light therapy in treating SAD.
 There have not yet been large or long-term studies to determine the effectiveness of this treatment.

 Medication — Some medications that are used to treat depression can also be used to treat SAD, according to the American Family Physician 2006 paper.
 For example, some studies have found that sertraline (Zoloft) and fluoxetine (Prozac) are helpful in treating people with SAD.